Kingdom Hearts χ: Kingdom Hearts χ

 The player character receives a Keyblade and is given a choice of joining one of five Unions, after which a spirit called a Chirithy explains the player's role of destroying Heartless to collect Lux.
-Under their Chirithy's direction, the player visits projections of future worlds to carry out their mission.
+Under their Chirithy's direction, the player visits projections of other worlds to carry out their mission.
 As they continue, Chirithy explains that the Foretellers have learned from the Book of Prophecies about a great battle in which the world will be consumed by darkness.
 To save the future, the Foretellers use the book's powers to project the future into their era, hoarding Lux to protect the world's light.

 The player befriends Ephemer, a Keyblade wielder from a rival Union who wishes to explore the Foretellers' tower in the center of town.
 The player agrees to help, but Ephemer disappears shortly thereafter.
 Later, the player meets another wielder from Ephemer's Union named Skuld, who is investigating his disappearance.
 Exploring the tower, the player and Skuld are caught by Ava, (Note: Ava disguises herself as Ira if the player has chosen the Vulpes Union.
 If any other Union is chosen, she disguises herself as that Union's leader.) who challenges them to a duel.
 Upon her defeat, Ava reveals that she has recruited Ephemer into the Dandelions, a group of Keyblade wielders intended to be kept out of the impending war so they may rebuild the world in its aftermath.
 Ava offers the same invitation to Skuld and the player; Skuld accepts, but the player is uncertain.
 As time passes, other wielders accuse one another of stealing Lux, and the Foretellers – suspecting one among themselves to be a traitor – begin rallying more wielders to their Unions to bolster their forces for the war.

 Seeking a solution, the player, Skuld, and Chirithy find Gula, who believes the only one who can stop the war is the now missing Master of Masters.
 Ava tracks down the Master's sixth apprentice, Luxu, who vanished to watch the war unfold as per the Master's instructions; when Luxu reveals the true nature of the traitor, Ava attacks him, starting the war as prophesied.
 Skuld returns to the Dandelions while the player participates in the war alone, battling for as long as they can before collapsing in exhaustion.
 The war ends with the player as the sole survivor, reuniting with Chirithy, Skuld, and Ephemer before losing consciousness.
 Sometime later, Chirithy awakens the player and lies to them that the events surrounding the war were all a dream.
-Unbeknownst to them, Maleficent appears nearby – having traveled back in time after being defeated by Sora and his friends (Note: As depicted in Kingdom Hearts (2002).) – and makes plans to conquer her world in the past.
+Unbeknownst to them, Maleficent appears nearby – having traveled back in time after being defeated by Sora and his friends (Note: As depicted in Kingdom Hearts (2002)) – and makes plans to conquer her world in the past.